-This club is the oldest of its type in Indiana where women would gather to discuss important topics and ideas.
-The photographer likely knew the club would be significant to Indianapolis and Indiana history.
+The Indianapolis Woman's Club is the oldest club of its type in Indiana where women would gather to discuss important topics and ideas.
+The person who took or called for this photograph likely knew the club could be significant to Indianapolis and Indiana history.